 - Undergo a criminal background check and provide fingerprints.

 - In most states, you have to obtain an auto dealer bond.

 - Obtain the required amounts of liability insurance.

 5. Get your auto dealer bond

-Obtaining a surety bond is a typical licensing requirement for car dealers, which many states impose.
+Obtaining a surety bond is a common licensing requirement for car dealers in most states.

-The auto dealer bond is a security instrument whose goal is to protect the interests of your customers.
-It guarantees that you will comply with applicable laws that govern the trade.
+The auto dealer bond is a security instrument that protects the interests of your customers.
+It guarantees that you will comply with the applicable laws that govern the trade.
 In case you fail to do so, the bond can be used to compensate financially harmed parties via a claim.
 The maximum reimbursement that can be sought is the bond amount that you have provided.

 6. Submit your car dealer license application